 Best Places to Swim with Whale Sharks in the World

-Ningaloo Reef, Western Australia- Australia’s largest and most accessible fringing coral reef.
-This UNESCO World Heritage site stretches over 300k and is home to more then 500 fish species.
+- Ningaloo Reef, Western Australia: Australia’s largest and most accessible fringing coral reef.
+This UNESCO World Heritage site stretches over 300k and is home to more than 500 fish species.
 Whale sharks arrive to feed between mid-March and July.

-Donsol Bay, Philippines- This little town quickly became one of the Philippines premier tourist destinations.
-Sightings of whale sharks are less frequent these days, but whale shark tourism is reportedly more ethical here then in Oslob, Cebu (where the sharks are fed).
+- Donsol Bay, Philippines: This little town quickly became one of the Philippines’ premier tourist destinations.
+Sightings of whale sharks are less frequent these days, but whale shark tourism is reportedly more ethical here than in Oslob, Cebu (where the sharks are fed).
 Whale sharks generally arrive between November and June, peaking from February to April.

 Will You Join the Adventure?

-If your looking for useful information on how you can help the whale sharks, the World Wildlife Organization has loads of useful information available.
+If you are looking for useful information on how you can help the whale sharks, the World Wildlife Organization has loads of useful information available.

 Special thank you to Sunset World resorts for hosting us in Mexico and giving us this opportunity to learn more about their Eco-efforts and the chance to swim with these magical creatures.
 As always, all opinions are our own.